 Kitaboshi 9006 Academic Writing

-My favorite pencil so far.
+The Kitaboshi 9006 Academic is my favorite of the wood-case pencils I’ve tried so far.
 I like everything about it — the darkness, the smoothness, the white eraser, even the gold print and the burgundy body.
 This pencil does seem to need more frequent sharpening than some, but it was so pleansant to write with I hardly noticed.
 I liked the Kitaboshi 9006 so much that I kept returning to it when another pencil became unpleasant.

 Mitsubishi 9000 General Writing HB “Made by elaborate process”

-I like the green body.
-Seems softer and smoother than the Tombow 8900 HB.
+I like the green body of the Mitsubishi 9000 General Writing pencil.
+This pencil seems softer and smoother than the Tombow 8900 HB.
 Maybe a touch darker?
 I’m not really sure.
 Certainly a good experience, though not a favorite pencil at this point.

 Mitsubishi 9852EW Master Writing HB

-This is a very pretty pencil, and easy to sharpen to a good point.
+This Mitsubishi 9852EW Master Writing HB is a very pretty pencil, and easy to sharpen to a good point.
 I like the natural finish very much.
 I also like the black / dark grey eraser, which is pretty good, though my Sumo is better.
 The green foil labeling is attractive against the natural finish.
 The writing is pretty standard for HB in terms of darkness, but it’s exceedingly smooth.
 This may be my favorite of all I’ve tried so far.